 The Consolidated Non-financial Statement confirmed the position of Intesa Sanpaolo as a real economy Bank, with a specific attention paid to financial inclusion, vulnerable groups of customers, households and businesses affected by the financial crisis or earthquakes and environmental disasters in Italy, with the disbursement of loans with a high social impact in 2017 and a high commitment on environmental issues, with the activities to contain CO2 emissions and to support the renewable energy and energy efficiency sector.

 Intesa Sanpaolo was confirmed in the main indices and rankings of sustainability and was the only Italian company inclused by Bloomberg in the Gender equality Index (GEI) focused on the theme of gender equality.
-For its sustainability performance Intesa Sanpaolo was also included in the Robeco SAM Sustainability Yearbook 2018.
+For its sustainability performance Intesa Sanpaolo was included in the Robeco SAM Sustainability Yearbook 2018.
+It was also included for the 2018 in the Euronext Vigeo index Europe 120 and Euronext Vigeo index Eurozone 120, indices which distinguish companies that have achieved the most advanced Environmental, Social and Governance performances.

 Task Force on Climate-related Financial Disclosures (TCFD)